pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 hundred years by various cultures (mostly by the more developed countries of the [Global North]), and the effects of these experiences still linger and extend deeply into the researcher's life at the academy.
-Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
+Many are resentful and feel like the North/West is trying to push their own ways of doing things upon others, without them having a say in what is going on.
 For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a northern journal.
-All this imbalance has lead to serious pressures and real problems for researchers of all kinds.
+All this imbalance and inequity has lead to serious pressures and real problems for researchers of all kinds.

-{::comment}
-(though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world)
-{:/comment}

 Several of us on the steering committee thought it was a cool coincidence that these first two workshops has been Spanish themed.
 We started in Madrid, and